jasonsbarr/functional/docs/core/CreatingTypes.md

     HttpState,
     {
         Pending: () => console.log("Still pending!"),
-        Error: ({ value: error }) => console.error(error),
+        Error: (error) => console.error(error),
-        Success: ({ value }) => console.log(value)
+        Success: (value) => console.log(value)
     },
     instance
 );
 ```

 `switchType` takes the type representative object, an object with a function to dispatch for each possible variant, and the type instance itself.
-When dispatching a function it passes the variant instance itself into the function.
+When dispatching a function it passes the variant instance's `value` property into the function.
 If you need a return value, it returns the value returned by the function executed on match.

 Note that matching is exhaustively checked at runtime - you _must_ provide a case for _every_ possible variant unless you use `_` as a catchall (example of this below).